|

 opened the house as a bed and breakfast catering to

-- The East Chamber upstairs with king-size bed and
+The East Chamber with king-size bed and

 as a suite or as individual rooms.
 Visit our GUEST